Etienne Leclerc

 Resumé

-For the experts: I am developing a scale-aware mass-flux model which marries the stochastic multicloud model of Khouider and others, with a prognostic relaxation of the quasi-equilibrium assumption.
+A plain-language summary of my topic is provided in the following section.
+For the experts: I am developing a scale-aware mass-flux convection model which marries the stochastic multicloud model of Khouider and others, with a prognostic relaxation of the quasi-equilibrium assumption.
 Early work on this topic was published in JAMES in 2019 (see publications below).

 My academic interests encompass mathematics, statistics, computer science (particularly machine learning and statistical learning theory), and atmospheric physics.
 There is a special place in my heart for fields of math whose proofs begin with such statements as "let ε>0," or "let U be open."